ovh/docs/pages/web/hosting/optimise_your_website_performance/guide.en-gb.md

 ### Step 7: Optimize your Database

 _This step is optional if you are not using a Database._
-You can access your database using PHPMyAdmin, explanation how to use PHPMyAdmin would go beyond the scope of this guide, and won't be furtherly detailled.
+You can access your database using PHPMyAdmin, explanation how to use PHPMyAdmin would go beyond the scope of this guide, and won't be furtherly detailed.
 However lots of external guides exist on this matter.

 - **How to access the database via phpMyAdmin ?**